Progressive rock: Festivals

 Renewed interest in the genre in the 1990s led to the development of progressive rock festivals.
 ProgFest, organised by Greg Walker and David Overstreet in 1993, was first held in UCLA's Royce Hall, and featured Sweden's Änglagård, the UK's IQ, Quill and Citadel.
 CalProg was held annually in Whittier, California during the early 2000s.
 The North East Art Rock Festival, or NEARfest, held its first event in 1999 in Bethlehem, Pennsylvania and held annual sold-out concerts until 2012's NEARfest Apocalypse, which featured headliners U.K. and Renaissance.

-Other festivals include the annual ProgDay (the longest-running and only outdoor progressive music festival) in Chapel Hill, North Carolina, the annual Rites of Spring Festival (RoSfest) in Sarasota, Florida, The Rogue Independent Music Festival in Atlanta, Georgia, Baja Prog in Mexicali, Mexico, ProgPower USA in Atlanta, Georgia, ProgPower Europe in Baarlo, Netherlands, and ProgStock in Rahway, NJ, which held its first event in 2017.
+Other festivals include the annual ProgDay (the longest-running and only outdoor progressive music festival) in Chapel Hill, North Carolina; the annual Rites of Spring Festival (RoSfest) in Sarasota, Florida; The Rogue Independent Music Festival in Atlanta, Georgia; Baja Prog in Mexicali, Mexico; ProgPower USA in Atlanta, Georgia; ProgPower Europe in Baarlo, Netherlands; and ProgStock in Rahway, NJ, which held its first event in 2017.
+Another popular prog festival is Cruise to the Edge; 2026's line-up included Marillion, Steven Hackett, and Big Big Train.